Precious Metal Ring Info

 Precious metal rings are just that - precious.
 Precious metals are softer than alternative metals, and should be taken care of accordingly.
 Precious metal rings should be treated as fine jewelry, and should be removed during harsh activities to avoid scratching.

-While you can clean these rings with jewelry cleaner, all touch-ups or refurbishing should be sent to Stonebrook.
+As long as your ring doesn't contain meteorite, you can clean these rings with jewelry cleaner.
+All touch-ups or refurbishing should be sent to Stonebrook.
+If your ring does contain meteorite please refer to the meteorite cleaning instructions.
 Besides this single note, precious metal rings need no special care.

 How do precious metals wear over time?